Hekta/Passwords-CH/README.md

  - Add this line in "persistance.config" in CommandHelper folder to create a database which will contain the passwords: storage.passwords.**=sqlite://database/passwords.db

- - You can edir the "config.txt".
+ - You can edit the "config.txt" file in "passwords" folder.

  - The /passwords command will display the help.